The Arc Reacts to Baltimore Ravens Quarterback Using R-Word in Super Bowl Press Conference

 And you can go further, by encouraging your friends and neighbors to get involved with The Arc at the local, state, and national level.
 The larger our movement, the louder our voice.

-Reflections on Tracy Morgan, Other Celebrities and the “R-Word”
+Reflections on Tracy Morgan, Other Celebrities, and the “R-Word”

 This week, when The Arc staff learned of Tracy Morgan’s comments in a recent comedy show in New York City, we knew we had to respond.
 Not because we are against free speech – as an organization dedicated to protecting the rights of people with intellectual and developmental disabilities, we wholeheartedly support freedom of speech and other constitutional rights.
 We responded because we don’t like to see hateful, hurtful speech aimed at people with disabilities.